abdulghani/blissful-ignorance/notes.md

 god have to exist to contain hallucination or abstraction to become stable

 which suprising for me enough that human can have a state as an abstraction for that long

+that's why humans are not god, our hallucination are not stable to become abstraction